-TV, Radio, and Podcasts: These media channels have a wide reach and advertising this way is ideal if the brand targets a large market.
+TV, Radio, and Podcasts: These media channels have a wide reach, and advertising this way is ideal if the brand targets a large market.
 Additionally, regularly repeated messages have the power of getting attention and attracting new prospects.

-Outdoor Advertising: It’s one of the best ways of getting your customers’ attention on-the-go.
-Large billboards and transit advertising (posters on buses, taxis, metros, etc) help to boost brand recognition as these advertisements are seen everywhere everyday.
+Outdoor Advertising: It’s one of the best ways of getting your customers’ attention on the go.
+Large billboards and transit advertising (posters on buses, taxis, metros, etc) help to boost brand recognition as these advertisements are seen everywhere every day.

-Email Marketing: Focusing on the brand’s existing customers, direct mail approach should be more personal and treat loyal customers like insiders with VIP knowledge.
+Email Marketing: Focusing on the brand’s existing customers, the direct mail approach should be more personal and treat loyal customers like insiders with VIP knowledge.
 A precise mailing list is like a treasure, yet businesses have to determine best practices to deal with such a precious tool.

 Online advertising: It comes on the top list of the least expensive and most cost-effective types of advertising.
-Moreover, it helps businesses, especially small businesses, to reach a global audience even with a low budget whatever the main campaign’ objective is.
+Moreover, it helps businesses, especially small businesses, to reach a global audience even with a low budget whatever the main campaign’s objective is.